Laxatives For Weight Loss: Is It Safe? | Juniper

 Laxatives come in different forms, including pills, capsules, liquids, gums, and more.
 There are a few different types of laxatives that work a little differently to relieve constipation and improve your bowel movements [2]:

-• Osmotic laxatives: Osmotic laxatives work by drawing water from the rest of your body to soften the stool so it passes through your bowels easier.
+• Osmotic laxatives: Osmotic laxatives work by drawing water from the rest of your body to soften the stool so it passes through your bowels more easily.

 • Stool-softener laxatives: These laxatives draw water into the stool, acting as stool softeners so it's easier to pass through.